 Verse 9: They spake and said to the king Nebuchadnezzar, O king, live for ever.

 This is the second and last time the Chaldeans are noted to express this phrase to the king.
-They preceded their request, that the king tell them his dream before given their “interpretation” some twenty years ago (Daniel 2:4) with the same phrase.
+Some twenty years before, they preceded their request for the king to tell them his dream before they would give their “interpretation” (Daniel 2:4), with the same phrase.
 Interestingly, Daniel himself, when replying to king Darius’ question at the mouth of the lion’s den, also said “O king, live for ever” (Daniel 6:21).
-So this was a term of respect, not necessarily of worship.
+So, this was a term of respect, not necessarily of worship.
 “He who obeys the divine law will most truly respect and obey the laws of his country.
 He who fears God will honor the king in the exercise of all just and legitimate authority.”
 Note in the next few verses, the three Hebrews did not precede their replies to the king with this phrase.
 Nevertheless, we should not conclude they were being disrespectful or arrogant.